 We decide to spend the night in Nyngan.
-Nyngan is a sweet little town with exactly three attractions: Big Bogan, Railway Museum and the Sheep Shed.
+Nyngan is a sweet little town with exactly three attractions: Big Bogan, Railway Museum, and the Sheep Shed.

 We stroll along the main street and then walk back to the parking lot, which doubles as a free campground.

 There, a bright red VW bus grabs our attention.
-We approach and are greeted by Jim, a retiree who has travelled around Australia in his camper for seven years.
+We approach and are greeted by Jim, a retiree who has traveled around Australia in his camper for seven years.
 We have a nice chat and he recommends that we should drive up to Lightning Ridge.
 He was the second person who said that we should go to Lightning Ridge!
-We had never heard of Lightning Ridge before, and now have been told about it twice on the same day.
+We had never heard of Lightning Ridge before and now have been told about it twice on the same day.
 Why not, we think.
 It’s great to be spontaneous again.
 We change our plans about going to Cobar and head to Lightning Ridge the next morning.

 A Stop In-between

 On the drive to Lightning Ridge, James screams “There is a golf course around a racetrack!”.
 We’ve only made it to Coonamble and we are already making a stop.
 But of course, we can’t get past this golf course!
 We play 9-holes and pay a whopping $5 green fee!
 Spectacular.
-Beside the Coonamble Golf Club, there is also a jockey club where we park for the night.
+Located next to the Coonamble Golf Club, there is also a jockey club where we park for the night.